kercheval/GradleCMPlugin/README.md

 ### Release History

+- 1.13 - May 6, 2013 - Minor change to show files involved in clean workspace violations.
 - 1.12 - Mar 13, 2013 - Add support for fast forward merge restrictions in `buildreleasemerge` task.
 - 1.11 - Jan 20, 2013 - Correct minor issue where tags could possibly be created on mainline when publishing.
 - 1.10 - Nov 19, 2012 - Use the JGIT StringUtils variant to avoid dependency on apache commons.